CJDevWorks/cpp-notes/stl/containers/consider-using-emplace-instead-of-insert.md

     construction + one destruction, just like when you insert and there is a duplicate.
 So in that case it would not be faster.

-However, you have to be careful with resource management and emplacement.
+**However, you have to be careful with resource management and emplacement**.
 Imagine you have a container of shared_ptrs:

 std::list<std::shared_ptr<int>> l;